 However, when it was time for me to add a subway sign look, my technique had to be a lot less artistic, ha!
 The simple chalk transfer method I’ve used before gave me the look I wanted.

-I searched all over the place and cannot find the picture I took of the thrifted print before I painted it, darn.
-But from the glimpse you can see in the top photo as it’s being painted, I think you can get an idea – I see these all the time in various sizes at thrift stores.
+- Framed thrift store print.
+I cannot find the picture I took of the thrifted print before I painted it, but from what you can see in the top photo as it’s being painted, I think you can get an idea – I see these all the time in various sizes at thrift stores.
 The image is usually very muted and it’s printed directly on a type of pressboard which seems almost one piece with the frame – there is no space visible between the frame and the print.
-Do you know the type I’m talking about?
 This lack of space between frame and backing/print makes them ideal for painting (an old cupboard door in a similar shape would be good, too).

 1. Paint the base.
 Coat all the surfaces – print and frame – with white enamel interior paint (craft paint would work too).